Workato docs Return to Workato

 # When would I need custom OAuth profiles for Slack

-1. You want multiple apps that each perform workspace orchestration as part of their automations, e.g. creating/archiving conversations.
+1. You want multiple apps that each perform workspace orchestration as part of their automations, for example, creating/archiving conversations.
 For example, an EscalationBot could create a private conversation, invite crisis management team members, and archive it once the issue is resolved.
-At the same time, BirthdayBot could perform the exact same actions – create a private conversation, invite the party planners, and archive it once the birthday is over – but for vastly different purposes.
+At the same time, BirthdayBot could perform the same actions – create a private conversation, invite the party planners, and archive it once the birthday is over – but for vastly different purposes.

 2. You want control over your app's branding & appearance